fusioncharts/dev_centre_docs/chart-guide/standard-charts/stacked-charts.md

   },
 }
 ```
-A stacked column chart configured to show percent values in tool-tips looks like this:
+A stacked column chart configured to show percent values in tooltips looks like this:

 {% embed_chart standard-charts-stacked-charts-example-8.js %}